-Many Peruvians live below the poverty level and thus paying a fair price for their wares is the right thing to do.
-However, nobody likes to be taken advantage of, and often just your face and clothing will mark you as a gringo tourist, with an inflated price offered for any item you show interest in.
+Many Peruvians come from disadvantage background and thus paying a fair price for their wares is the right thing to do.
+However, nobody likes to be taken advantage of, and often just your face and clothing will mark you as a tourist, with an inflated price offered for any item you show interest in.

-When you first start browsing, offer the vendor a friendly smile and comment on inconsequential matters, such as the weather, her baby, etc. She may show you various items, commenting on how much work went into them, the quality of the material, etc. When an item really interests you, you may ask how much and watch her face for the reaction.
-If she answers right away, she is probably giving you the real price; in which case offering 20% less (but being willing to go to 10% less) is the way to go.
-If she thinks for a long time, she may be contemplating how much she can get from you and overinflating the price, in which case try offering 60% less and see what happens.
-If your haggling doesn’t result in a willingness to meet you at least halfway, you can always walk away and try another vendor.
-Purchasing more than one item from the same vendor often results in a good discount.
+When you first start browsing, offer the vendor a friendly smile and comment on inconsequential matters, such as the weather, her baby, etc. She may show you various items, commenting on how much work went into them, the quality of the material, etc. When an item really interests you, you may ask how much.
+If she answers right away, she is probably giving you the real price.
+If she thinks for a long time, this is the opportunity to try your bargaining skills.
+Try offering her 20% to 40% less.
+Of course, the discount depends on the value of the items – the more expensive the item is, the more chances you will get a better bargain.
+Also, remember purchasing more than one item from the same vendor often results in a good discount.
+If your bargaining skill doesn’t result to your satisfaction, you can always walk away and try another vendor.

-Note: We all love a good bargain but try not to haggle someone down to their last dime.
-It’s nice to part with a smile on the faces of both parties; and creating good feeling often has unexpected happy results.
+Note: At the end of the day, we all love a good bargain, but it is always nice to part with smiles on the faces of both parties and create good feelings as it often leads to unexpected happy results.
 In other words, let a general air of goodwill be more important than getting the best possible price.
-Remember many folks are living in poverty in Peru, and act accordingly.